Eating Well As You Get Older

 Frequently Asked Questions

-13. What does the Nutrition Facts label on packaged and canned foods tell me?
+13. What does the Nutrition Facts label on packaged and canned food and drink tell me?

-The Nutrition Facts label on food packages and canned goods tells you the serving size, how many servings per container, calories, calories per serving and which nutrients the food provides.
-You can use it to help you keep track of how much fat, saturated fat, trans fat, sodium, cholesterol, sugars, and calories you are getting from different foods.
+You can use the label to help you keep track of how much fat, saturated fat, trans fat, sodium, cholesterol, sugars, and calories you are getting from different foods.

-The Nutrition Facts label also provides the Percent Daily Value (% Daily Value) for nutrients.
-It tells you what percentage of the recommended daily amount of a nutrient is in one serving of the food, based on the nutritional needs of a person eating 2,000-calories a day.
+The Daily Value is how much of each nutrient most people need each day.
+The percent Daily Value (“% Daily Value”) tells you what percentage of the recommended daily amount of a nutrient is in a single serving of the food, based on the nutritional needs of a person eating 2,000 calories a day.